Last updated 21st August, 2024

 Liquid or self-levelling floor screed is slightly more expensive as it is a fast and convenient way to screed a floor.

 Fast-drying floor screed reduces the waiting time to proceed with a project from weeks to hours.
 The addition of chemicals to speed up the drying process without causing cracks in the screed makes it ideal for commercial and domestic use.
-The cost of rapid drying floor screed is between £14-£18 per square metre.
+For the rapid drying form, the cost of screed per m2 is between £14-£18.
 A 50 square metre floor area covered with fast-drying screed will cost £1,200-£1,500 on average.

 Underfloor heating screed is another type of liquid screed but is a denser substance, making it an excellent heat conductor.
 This improved conductivity, coupled with the complete coverage of the liquid screed makes underfloor heating screed remarkably effective.